ToniMacaroni/RedLoader/docfx_project/articles/creating-mods.md

 If you want to automatically apply harmony patches for your assembly add `HarmonyPatchAll = true;` to your constructor (or uncomment it).

 If you want to subscribe to unity's `OnUpdate`, `OnFixedUpdate`, `OnGUI` and `OnLateUpdate` message queue you can register it in the constructor by for example using `OnUpdateCallback = MyMethod`.

+To reference additional assemblies, add them from the `_RedLoader/Game` folder.
+Non game assemblies like harmony can be referenced from the `_RedLoader/net6` folder.